How to Dehydrate Ground Beef – Dehydrating Ground Beef, A Step-by-Step Guide

 The ground beef and breadcrumb meatball is ready to cover with plastic wrap and refrigerate.
 But first, we have another one to make.
 We’re making a big batch of dehydrated ground beef to restock our supply.

-Cover the mixing bowl with plastic wrap and let the meat mixture rest in the refrigerator for at least 30 minutes to overnight.
+Cover the mixing bowl with plastic wrap and let the meat mixture rest in the refrigerator for at least 30 minutes to overnight for best results.

 Later, in a skillet over medium heat, cook the ground beef until done and no longer pink.
 You may want to do this in smaller batches.
 As it cooks, break the meat apart as it cooks into smaller pieces.